kdsuneraavinash/theme_provider/README.md

 **Warning: Setting persistance will cause your app to be refreshed at startup(which may cause a flicker)** So it is recommended that if you use this feature, show a splash screen or use a theme agnostic startup screen so the refreshing won't be visible to the user.

 Example: Login screen may be designed so that it looks same in all screens.
 So when the theme loads, it won't be noticeable to the user.
-Then other screen can be themed.
+Then other screens can be themed.

 ## Additional Widgets